-Take those steps to recover from anxiety, take those baby steps to heal, grieve and heal.
+Take those steps to recover from anxiety.
+Take those baby steps to heal, grieve and heal.
 Take those each and every moment of each and every day.

 Another way to heal through your human needs.

 If you’ve read the other human needs post, you’ll know if not a quick recap.
 Once you meet three of your human needs, you become addicted, and you can meet them negatively, neutrally or positively.
-So not is the time to meet them positively and help you break free from the narcissist Abuse and stop attracting narcissistic people, or even if you attract a couple, walk away straight away.
+So now is the time to meet them positively and help you break free from the narcissist Abuse and stop attracting narcissistic people, or even if you attract a couple, walk away straight away.

 The need for Certainty to feel safe and secure, ways to refill it positive.

-- Set your self small tasks at first and make sure you complete each one.
+- Set yourself small tasks at first, and make sure you complete each one.